 Philip Waters – Chair

-I am the project manager for Katherine Warington School.
+I am the founding headteacher of Katherine Warington School.
 This takes up some of my time.
-For the rest I am Deputy Head and Director of Operations at Roundwood Park School.
-Before teaching I ran my own businesses focusing on start ups in the media and marketing sector.
+For the rest I am based at Roundwood Park, my previous employer, where I was Deputy Head and Director of Operations.
+I still oversee the business side of Roundwood Park School and will be teaching Key Stage 3 from this September.
 If you’d like to find out a little more about the other members of the Trust, please go to the ‘About Us’ section of the website.

 As the Katherine Warington School project moves forward, I will post new developments as they happen.

 Please Click Here to read an article about our Taster Lessons held on Sunday 25th February 2018 at Roundwood Park and Roundwood Primary School.

 Decision of Hertfordshire CC committee members

 We’re delighted with the decision of committee members to unanimously resolve to grant detailed planning consent for a new secondary school on the Lower Luton Road in Harpenden at the meeting this morning (19th Feb)